 The lower left switch controls the left rear window and the lower right switch controls the right rear window.

-The sedan has a window lock switch, located between the window switches allows you to disable the rear window switches that are located at the back of the center floor console.
+The window lock switch is located between the window switches, that allows you to disable the rear window switches that are located at the back of the center floor console.